Car Insurance for Leased Vehicles: Requirements & Coverage You Need

 How Much Does Lease Car Insurance Cost?

-However, the good news is that your lease status itself doesn't directly cause insurers to charge you more.
+Your lease status itself doesn't directly cause insurers to charge you more.
 The increased cost is driven by the coverage requirements, not the lease structure itself.
 That means there is room to shop smart.
-Among major insurers, Travelers and USAA (military members only) consistently rank among the most competitive for full coverage.
+Among major insurers, USAA, Erie, and Travelers consistently rank among the most competitive for full coverage in 2026.

 Insurer Avg.
 Monthly Cost (Full Coverage)